 Parents can find such toys if they look for toys manufactured from naturally sourced materials that aid in the emphasis on child-directed as well as child-centered learning.

 After understanding the basic principles of Montessori Toys, Parents should look for toys that are mainly simple, minimal, aesthetically pleasing, and functional.

 - Natural materials:

 According to Dr. Maria Montessori Nature inspires a child’s inner curiosity.
 The Montessori method of education promotes the use of natural materials and items.

 The toys should not be made of plastic or synthetic materials, but rather with materials like:

 These toys can be easily spotted in stores.

 The toys should have too many colors that might overstimulate the child.
 Simple solid-colored toys can do the job.

 Parents can also go for toys with multiple textures to stimulate the child’s tactile senses and keep the child entertained as well as engaged.

-Parents should choose different shaped toys to keep the child interested.
-Choosing toys with interesting shapes and multiple surfaces can expand the child’s imagination.
+Parents should choose differently shaped toys to keep the child interested.
+Choosing toys with interesting shapes and multiple surfaces can enhance the child’s imagination.